Saint Louis University's travel program and its related policies exist for the greater benefit of all SLU travelers and the University in partnership.

 It is the responsibility of the traveler to ensure that all refunds and third-party reimbursements are received by the University.

 If a receipt is lost, it is the traveler's responsibility to obtain a duplicate from the provider.

-Prepayment of travel expenses are allowed only under certain circumstances:
+Prepayment of travel expenses is allowed only under certain circumstances:

 - The American Express Travel and Entertainment card is not accepted by the vendor.

-Prepaid travel expense requests should be submitted through eSeeDPV.
+Prepaid travel expense requests should be submitted using Supplier Invoice Request in Workday.
 Enter the trip number in the invoice number field.